mrkaleArduinoLib/gbj_appthingsboard/README.md

     }

 #### Parameters
-* **onConnectStart**: Pointer to a callback function, which is call right before a new connection set.
+* **onConnectStart**: Pointer to a callback function, which is called right before a new connection set.
-* **onConnectTry**: Pointer to a callback function, which is call after every failed connection attempt.
-It allows to observer the pending connection set.
+* **onConnectTry**: Pointer to a callback function, which is called after every failed connection attempt.
+It allows to observe the pending connection set.
-* **onConnectStart**: Pointer to a callback function, which is call right after successful connection to IoT platform.
+* **onConnectSuccess**: Pointer to a callback function, which is called right after successful connection to IoT platform.
-* **onConnectFail**: Pointer to a callback function, which is call right after failed connection set.
+* **onConnectFail**: Pointer to a callback function, which is called right after failed connection set.
-* **onDisconnect**: Pointer to a callback function, which is call at lost of connection to IoT platform.
-It allows to create alarm or signal about it.
+* **onDisconnect**: Pointer to a callback function, which is called at lost of connection to IoT platform.
+It allows to create an alarm or a signal about it.
-* **onSubscribeSuccess**: Pointer to a callback function, which is call right after successful subscribing RPC functions.
+* **onSubscribeSuccess**: Pointer to a callback function, which is called right after successful subscribing RPC functions.
-* **onSubscribeFail**: Pointer to a callback function, which is call right after failed subscribing RPC functions.
+* **onSubscribeFail**: Pointer to a callback function, which is called right after failed subscribing RPC functions.

 #### Example
 Instantiation of the library is only for illustration here.
 Use the appropriate child class of a project specific library instead.